OsomePteLtd/principles/src/backend.md

   - index.ts
 ```

-#### events
+#### events directory

-Event handlers for resources should be placed into separated folders named as resource.
+Event handlers for resources should be placed into separated directories named as resource.
 For example: `user`, `role`, e.t.c.

-Events folder structure example:
+Events directory structure example:

 ```
 - events
   - user